thgossler/ServiceDiscovery/README.md

 ## Overview

 An simple example .NET implementation of a distributed service discovery mechanism similar to Apple Bonjour.
-Should conform to DNS Service Discovery (DNS-SD RFC 6763) over Multicast DNS (mDNS RFC 6762).
+It should be compliant to the DNS Service Discovery (DNS-SD RFC 6763) over Multicast DNS (mDNS RFC 6762) standard.
-Created with heltp of GitHub Copilot and ChatGPT.
+Created with help of GitHub Copilot and ChatGPT.

 ## Contributing